andy-schulz/thekla4j/docs/features/configurations/PROPERTIES_REFERENCE.md

 ---
-title: Properties Reference
+title: Properties
-parent: PROPERTIES
 layout: default
+has_children: false
-nav_order: 1
+nav_order: 2000
 ---

 # Thekla4j Properties Reference

-This document provides a comprehensive reference for all available properties in the Thekla4j framework.
+This page provides a comprehensive reference for all available properties in the Thekla4j framework.
 Properties can be set via system properties or configuration files.

 ## How to Set Properties